 It is true, Gabicce Mare is located in the Marche and Cattolica in Emilia-Romagna, but they are the two localities that are located at the ends of their respective regions, thus forming a single tourist center.
 Furthermore, they are connected by a pedestrian bridge over the stream that flows between the two countries to cross the border between the two regions even with just a walk.

 Like Gabicce, Cattolica has been recognized with the Blue Flag and is named the Queen of the Adriatic.

-It is a truly spectacular place, and it is also the symbol that represents the union between Gabicce and Cattolica.
+It is a truly spectacular place, and it is also the symbol representing the union between Gabicce and Cattolica.

-Those who walk along with it and reach beyond the beach can enjoy the breathtaking view that can be observed from the extreme point, allowing you to see the whole coast from Cattolica to Rimini and beyond.
+Those who walk along with it and reach beyond the beach can enjoy the breathtaking view observed from the extreme point, allowing you to see the whole coast from Cattolica to Rimini and beyond.